conventional-changelog/conventional-changelog/packages/conventional-commits-parser/README.md

 It implies that this commit reverts a commit with header `'throw an error if a callback is passed'` and hash `'9bb4d6c'`.

 If it's a `string` it will be converted to an `array` separated by a comma.

+##### commentChar

+Type: `string` or `null` Default: null

+What commentChar to use.
+By default it is `null`, so no comments are stripped.
+Set to `#` if you pass the contents of `.git/COMMIT_EDITMSG` directly.

+If you have configured the git commentchar via `git config core.commentchar` you'll want to pass what you have set there.

 ##### warn